hawic2t/hawic2t/README.md

 - 🌃: <a href="https://www.cybercollective.org//">Cyber Collective Internet street smarts 2024 course</a>: I'm a course content reviewer and am so excited to be a part of Cyber Collective's mission to help society understand the impact of technology and for the every day user to learn how to protect themselves online with a one of a kind course, built by the staff and volunteers!
 Launching in October's Cyber Security Awareness Month.

 - 🎙️: <a href="https://www.galahcyber.com.au/podcasts/#:~:text=Tune%20in%20to%20%22Secured%20by%20Galah%20Cyber,%22%20the%20podcast%20for//">Secured by Galah Cyber Podcast</a>: Upcoming chat with Cole Cornford, Founder of Galah Cyber to share our stories of being respective start-up founders.

+- 🌠: **NASA Hackathon**: Annual Moon Kids team leader for 48 hour hackathon challenges.
+This year my team will be working on the <a href="https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/moon-kids//">Exosky Challenge</a>: to create an app for students to map out exoplanet star maps.

 ### 📜: Submitted grant nominees: